-The term cultural capital was coined in the 1930s by the French sociologist Pierre Bourdieu.
-His theory of society was that inequalities stem from a number of factors:
+The term cultural capital was coined in the 1980s by the French sociologist Pierre Bourdieu.
+His theory of society was that it replicates itself around a number of factors:

 - Habitus.
-This describes the knowledge, tastes and attitudes we develop from the environment in which we grow up in, such as what we know, the clothes we wear, the way we speak and our likes and dislikes.
-Different social classes have a different habitus which means that the more powerful people in society can select ‘those more like me’ for certain roles or positions.
+This describes the knowledge, tastes and attitudes we develop from the environment in which we grow up, such as what we know, the clothes we wear, the way we speak and our likes and dislikes.
+Those who have a certain type of knowledge will tend to value others with similar knowledge when recruiting for specific roles.

 - Fields.
 Fields are areas in which we display our habitus.
-For example, we may have grown up in an area where our habitus was to be ‘street smart’.
-If one works in a field where being street smart is important our habitus will be useful; if we were working in an art dealership it will not.
+For example, we may have grown up in a place where our habitus was to be ‘street smart’.
+If one works in a field where being street savvy is essential, our habitus will be helpful; if we were working in an art dealership, it would not.
 Habitus, therefore, has a different value depending on the field in which one finds oneself.
 Subjects are an example of fields.
-One could have a strong mathematical habitus which would serve one well in the subject of mathematics but would be of limited value in art.
+One could have a robust mathematical habitus which would serve one well in the subject of mathematics but would be of limited value in art.

 - Cultural capital.
 This is the way society views individuals’ habitus.
 It is domain-specific in so much as ‘society’ is very diverse.
-Some may value a habitus that includes knowledge of rap and street art whilst others may value a habitus that includes knowledge of opera and classic portraiture.
+Some may value a habitus that includes knowledge of rap and street art, whilst others may appreciate a habitus that provides knowledge of opera and classic portraiture.

 Why is this important in education?

-By planning for cultural capital within the curriculum schools can help those students who may otherwise not have a high cultural capital and, in doing so, help reduce social inequalities.
+By planning for cultural capital within the curriculum, schools can help those students who may otherwise not have high cultural capital and, in doing so, help reduce social inequalities.

 Some argue that this makes the curriculum take on a more middle-class nature valuing, for example, classic literature (by mostly white males) over contemporary works from a diverse range of writers.
 Some even go as far as dismissing the notion of cultural capital as ‘posh knowledge’.

-To really understand what cultural capital education is the terms ‘habitus’ and ‘fields’, mentioned above, become very important.
-One may have a habitus in the field of literature that involves only the latest popular children’s writers or one that involves classic fiction over many years.
-In the field of literature, the latter is more valued by universities and top employers because a similar habitus served them well.
+To understand what cultural capital education is, the terms ‘habitus’ and ‘fields’ mentioned above become very important.
+One may have a habitus in English Literature that involves only the latest popular children’s writers or one that involves classic fiction over many years.
+The latter is more valued by universities and top employers because a similar habitus serves them well.
 One may ‘like’ the subject of art and have a habitus that reflects this, but one who has a habitus that includes knowledge of art history and the important movements, ideas and artworks will have a higher cultural capital.